assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 ## Testing your LDP server

-By default, the LDP service will create a LDP container in the `/resources path`.
+By default, the LDP service will create a LDP container in the `/resources` path.

 Post an ActivityStreams Note to this LDP container with a tool like [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/downloads/) or the [RESTClient add-on for Firefox](https://addons.mozilla.org/fr/firefox/addon/restclient/).